florentina-ardean/sudoku/README.md

 Get the project from the repository to your <project_location>:
 $git clone https://florentina_ardean@bitbucket.org/florentina_ardean/sudoku.git

-Go to <project_location>/sudoku (where the pom.xml file is located) Run command: mvn install
+Go to <project_location>/sudoku (where the pom.xml file is located).

+Run command: mvn install.

 If everything goes ok you should have the war file: <project_location>/sudoku/target/sudoku-0.0.1-SNAPSHOT.war